 This section discusses key operational issues and needs as related to the transportation system within the US 340 Corridor East Gateway.
 The transportation needs have been identified based on input from key stakeholders, public involvement meetings, interactive website responses, and technical traffic analyses.
 Issues are addressed for both current and future conditions based on the corridor land use vision.
-The traffic analyses have been conducted using existing traffic count data, assumptions on regional demographic growth, forecasts from the Hagerstown/Eastern Panhandle Metropolitan Planning Organization (HEPMPO) regional travel demand model, and other traffic analyses and recommendations provided in this report.
+The traffic analyses have been conducted using existing traffic count data, assumptions on regional demographic growth, forecasts from the Hagerstown/Eastern Panhandle Metropolitan Planning Organization (HEPMPO) regional travel demand model, and other traffic analysis and simulation tools.
+Future efforts to be conducted by the WVDOH will supplement the analyses and recommendations provided in this report.
 Such efforts include a tri-state (West Virginia, Maryland, Virginia) US 340 operational study that will focus on operational needs along the entire stretch of US 340 including the 2-lane portion between the bridge crossings.
 This will include evaluating and addressing capacity restraints at the bridge crossings and at-grade intersections with Chestnut Hill Road and Virginia State Route 671.
 Discussion of improvements to the 2 lane section is in the preliminary stages.
 A resolution to this situation is not expected in the near future.